 To work the key for the lock, you can apply lots of appropriate lubricants.
 In the case of dirt, we recommend a dry lubricant, as the wet one can stick.
-It would help if you lubricated the door at regular intervals for proper functioning.
+It will help if you lubricate the door regularly for proper functioning.

 You can also use graphite powder instead, and graphite aids in making the keys work for locks.